 - Though it was a bit of a surprise to him that Nagato was alive.

 - In Chobits, Chii is responsible for choosing The One Just For Me which beyond simple happiness for her and that one, activates a potentially dangerous program.

-- Played with in Slayers TRY.
-Lina is approached by a dragon priestess to save the world from destruction.
-Lina brags about how OF COURSE she'd come to her first.
-At this point, the priestess announces that Lina was actually their second choice... with the first one being her mch feared big sister Luna, who told Filia to go to Lina and tell her to take the "job".
+- The Slayers TRY plays with it when Lina is approached by the dragon priestess Filia to save the world from destruction.
+Lina brags about how OF COURSE she'd come to her first, but at this point, the priestess announces that Lina was actually their second choice... with the first one being her mch feared big sister Luna, who told Filia to go to Lina and tell her to take the "job".

 - In Cardcaptor Sakura, Clow Reed knew that Kero and Yue would have trouble accepting a new master after he died, so to make sure they ended up with one they could both approve of, he split the task of appointing his successor between them.
 Kero would nominate a likely candidate, and Yue would test their worthiness once they had gathered all of the Clow Cards.